-Phase 2a.
-In 2009, we completed a Phase 2a placebo-controlled, double-blind, randomized, parallel group trial to determine the potential of 25 mg, 100 mg and 400 mg of vapendavir, when dosed twice daily for 10 days, to prevent experimental HRV infection (challenge design) in 41 healthy volunteers.
-Subjects that received 400 mg of vapendavir achieved a statistically significant reduction compared to placebo in mean viral load on Days 2 to 5 inclusive.
+Phase 2 HRV39 Challenge Study.
+In 2009, we completed a Phase 2a placebo-controlled, double-blind, randomized, parallel group trial to determine the potential of 25 mg, 100 mg and 400 mg of vapendavir, when dosed twice daily for 10 days, to prevent experimental HRV39 infection (challenge design) in 41 healthy volunteers.
+Subjects that received 400 mg of vapendavir achieved a statistically significant reduction compared to placebo in mean viral load on days two to five inclusive.
 Vapendavir was generally well tolerated, and the overall incidence of adverse events was low, not dose dependent, and was similar to placebo.
 There was one SAE of neutropenic sepsis in a subject in the 100 mg arm of the trial.

-Phase 1.
-In 2006, we completed a Phase 1, placebo-controlled, single and multiple oral dose, safety, tolerability and pharmacokinetic study in 56 healthy volunteers.
+Phase 1 Single Ascending and Multiple Ascending Trials.
+In 2006, we completed Phase 1, placebo-controlled, single and multiple ascending oral dose, safety, tolerability and pharmacokinetic studies in 56 healthy volunteers.
 Single oral doses of 25 mg, 50 mg, 100 mg, 200 mg, 400 mg, 800 mg or 1600 mg of vapendavir were evaluated.
 Vapendavir was generally well tolerated and there were no dose limiting toxicities or trends in adverse events or laboratory parameters observed, with the incidence and nature of adverse events similar between placebo recipients and all dosing groups of vapendavir.
 In a subsequent multiple ascending dose trial evaluating 200 and 400 mg of vapendavir, administered either once a day ("QD") or twice a day ("BID") for seven or eight consecutive days, vapendavir was well tolerated.
 There were no SAE's and there were no dose limiting toxicities or clinically relevant changes in vital signs, ECG or laboratory parameters observed.